cloudposse/atmos/pkg/atlantis/README.md

           atmos atlantis generate repo-config --config-template config-template-1 --project-template project-template-1 --workflow-template workflow-template-1
 ```

-Note that the `-file-template` parameter in the `atmos terraform generate varfiles` command must correspond to the two settings in `atmos.yaml`:
+Note that the `-file-template` parameter in the `atmos terraform generate varfiles` command must match the following two settings in `atmos.yaml`:

 - `when_modified` must use the same template with the context tokens - this will allow Atlantis to check if any of the generated variables were
   modified